Wise Woman Herbals

 Q. Why do your Solid Extract bottles appear to not be filled completely?

-A. All of our Solid Extracts are measured by 'weight' not by 'volume' because of the thick syrupy consistency after removing the alcohol and adding glycerine, as opposed to our Liquid Extracts in an alcohol base that are measured by 'volume' rather than 'weight'.
+A. All of our Solid Extracts are measured by 'weight' not by 'volume' because of the thick syrup consistency after removing the alcohol and adding glycerine, as opposed to our Liquid Extracts in an alcohol base that are measured by 'volume' rather than 'weight'.
 Our bottles are filled on a Volumetric Filling machine, which is a pneumatic device with a syringe-like filling mechanism that is very exacting.
-Our highly trained Fulfillment Laboratory Technicians (most of whom have been with us for 5 years or longer) closely follow written Standard Operating Procedures in compliance with current Good Manufacturing Practices, which specify that the weight initially be checked on a digital scale to establish correct calibration as well as throughout the filing procedure to assure consistent filling throughout the entire process.
+Our highly trained Fulfillment Laboratory Technicians closely follow written Standard Operating Procedures in compliance with current Good Manufacturing Practices, which specify that the weight initially be checked on a digital scale to establish correct calibration as well as throughout the filing procedure to assure consistent filling throughout the entire process.
 The bottles are then Induction Sealed to protect the contents and prevent leakage.

 OEHHA develops numerical guidance levels known as "safe harbor numbers" for determining whether a warning is necessary or whether discharges of a chemical into drinking water sources are prohibited.
 A business has "safe harbor" from Proposition 65 warning requirements or discharge prohibitions if exposure to a chemical occurs at or below these levels.
 These safe harbor numbers consist of no significant risk levels for chemicals listed as causing cancer and maximum allowable dose levels for chemicals listed as causing birth defects or other reproductive harm.
 OEHHA has established safe harbor numbers for nearly 300 chemicals to date.